pellcorp/kalico/docs/Load_Cell.md

 ## Advanced Configuration

-### Continuous Tare Filtering
+### Drift Filter (Continuous Taring)

-Load cell probes support a filter on the MCU that compensates for drift from external forces such as bowden tubes and umbilical cables.
+Load cell probes support a drift filter on the MCU that compensates for external forces such as bowden tubes and umbilical cables.
 If the probe triggers before touching the bed this is probably the reason why.
 This is sometimes called *continuous taring* and is intended for toolhead-mounted sensors experiencing variable external forces during a probe.

 #### Installing SciPy